johnsirmon/pyExtractHEIC/README.md

+# setup to test
+you will need to pip install the dependencies os, fnmatch, etc.. you will need to also copy a icloud zip file containing .HEIC files to the zip directory these are the files that will be extracted then converted to HEIC

 # HEIC to PNG Converter

 This code extracts HEIC files from a zip file, converts them to PNG, and deletes the extracted files.